The Kennel Club is responsible for the approval of championship show judges, of which there are in excess of 7,000 approved in the UK.

 - Complete remaining 10 full-day stewarding appointments (onetime qualification)

-- Have owned/bred a minimum of 3 dogs when they obtained their first entry in The Kennel Club stud book – save for exceptional circumstances (one-time qualification)
+- Have owned/bred a minimum of three dogs when they obtained their first entry in The Kennel Club Stud Book – save for exceptional circumstances (one-time qualification for first breed in which a judge awards CCs)

 - Attended the appropriate sub-group field trial/open gundog working test for first gundog breed or ring procedure at licensed shows (German Shepherd Dog education programme) online exam (one-time qualification)